frheg/DAT250_expass4/tasks/task2.md

 It does not make any sense to change a vote, because a vote is more or less a boolean.
 Changing the voteOption also makes no sense (logically), because you could manipulate the result.

-## Open tasks
-vote:
-- Post: Set voteId and publishedAt automatically
-    - If poll is private: UserId is required
-    - If poll is public: UserId is not required
-- Put: not required
-- Get: Only return the userID, not entire user

-voteoptions (redundant but good for testing)
-- Put: not required (change Caption after votes is dangerous)
-- Post: Remove the possibility to add votes from start on; set Id automatically
-- Get: Good (except for user inside the votes)

-poll:
-- Get: Only return userID of creator, not entire user
-- Post: Set pollId automatically, set publishedAt automatically
-- Put: Only set ValidUntil and publicAccess

-user:
-- Get: Only return id and username
-- Post: Check if username is atomic

 ## Challenges during the work